jakobsche/dv/README.md

 ## Install ImageMagick on macOS

 I used the \*.tar download and instructions being described at https://imagemagick.org/script/download.php for macOS.
-Because I'm new to macOS, I haven't found, yet, how to set up the environment variables in a way that is stored in future, either for the current user or for all users.
-Perhaps you can support me.
+You have to download it to your home directory and to unpack it there.
+The other settings are not necessary.
+If things change in future, it might be necessary to patch it in the source code of the DICOM viewer.